bogdanparvu18/msc-graduate-project/README.md

 A clinician or medical researcher asks a natural-language question about capsule-endoscopy evidence, and the system retrieves and reasons over capsule-endoscopy frames, short frame sequences, visual finding annotations, temporal context, metadata, and structured labels to produce an evidence-grounded answer, a clinical finding interpretation, and a guarded decision-support recommendation.

-The system will perform the following:
+The system performs the following:

 1. Understand the user’s natural-language medical question.
 2. Retrieve relevant capsule-endoscopy evidence.